Sweekwang/golabel/readme_all_files.txt

 mod_class_labels_contf.txt
 - Mapping file which shows which continuous feature name maps to "job_X" in models' file names

+network.zip
+- Cytoscape feature importance network file, used to construct the local networks shown in this database

 Notes
 .gitignore
 - git ignore file, present in the above folders, can ignore it